 Part 8: Student Academic Standing Information.
 Students shall have access to accurate information for establishing and maintaining acceptable academic standing, information which will enable students to determine their individual academic standing, and information regarding graduation requirements.

 Part 9: Academic Evaluation.
-Student academic performance shall be evaluated solely on the basis of academic standards, including any requirements that are noted in the catalog, course syllabus, or Student Handbook.
+Student academic performance shall be evaluated solely on the basis of academic standards, including any requirements that are noted in the catalog, course syllabus, or Student Planner.
 Students shall have protection against prejudiced or capricious evaluation and shall not be evaluated on the basis of opinions or conduct in matters unrelated to academic standards.
 Students shall have the right to review their corrected examinations or other required assignments used by the faculty in evaluating the student’s academic performance.

 Part 11: Student Review and Consultation.
 Students shall have the right to appropriate levels of participation in college decision- making pursuant to Policy 2.3 and Procedure 2.3.1, Student Involvement in Decision- Making.